-There are a few key steps to starting a career in graphic design: learn the principles of design, enroll in a graphic design course, practice graphic design tools, work on projects, and build your portfolio.
+There are a few key steps to starting a career in graphic design: learn the principles of design, enroll in a graphic design course, practice graphic design tools, work on projects, and build your graphic design portfolio.

 Whether you want to work in-house, at an agency, or as a freelancer, you will need to build your portfolio first.
 Create personal projects or volunteer to get some practical experience to add to your portfolio.
 Employers and potential clients will want to see examples of your work, so create a strong and appealing portfolio that showcases your skills.